brookshelley/brookshelley.github.com/_posts/2019-08-20-wardrobe-refresh.md

 ## Rain coat

 [Coat](https://arcteryx.com/us/en/shop/womens/andra-coat) — Very low-key and stealth.
 This jacket looks just as good in the city as it does on a hike.

+## Knit cap

+[1 Wool Watch Cap](https://www.tannergoods.com/products/merino-watch-cap) — This cap is perfectly warm and soft.

+## Shoes

+[Sturdy leather boots](https://www.blundstone.com/shop/black-premium-leather-v-cut-boots-womens-style-510) — If I only had one pair of shoes, Blundstones would be it.
+They're sturdy as fuck, and slip on and off for visits to Japan.
+They're also comfortable.